War Is Hell (comics)

-War Is Hell was a horror/war comic book series from Marvel Comics in 1973–1975.
-For its first six issues, it featured reprints of old war comics, followed by two issues of reprints of Sgt.
+War Is Hell is a horror/war comic book series released by Marvel Comics from 1973 to 1975.
+For its first six issues, it featured reprints of Marvel war comics, followed by two issues of reprints of Sgt.
 Fury and his Howling Commandos.
-Beginning in issue #9, the series featured new material; the star of the series became Death, who forced a dishonorable Polish-American man named John Kowalski, killed in the invasion of Poland, to die countless deaths from other lives.
+Beginning in issue #9, the series featured new material; the star of the series became Death, who forces a dishonorably discharged Polish-American soldier named John Kowalski, killed in the invasion of Poland, to die countless deaths in other lives.
 A War Is Hell limited series featuring Phantom Eagle appeared in 2008.